Saief1999/cqrs-azure/README.md

 ## Overview

-This is a a Proof of concept of a CQRS implementation using Azure Services.
+This is a Proof of concept of a CQRS implementation using Azure Services.

 This is an improvement over [this project](https://github.com/Saief1999/cqrs-microservices), the different components have been deployed on Azure using the relevant services.